 This is one thing that I’d like to keep going on for my blog.
 I’d like to continually share my own experiences in the topics that I think I have some knowledge and experience in such as (but not limited to) online selling.

-My initial target is only 2 high-quality contents every week.
+My initial target is only 2 high-quality articles every week.
 However, because I have so much available time on my hands now because of the slow sales that I’m experiencing with my main gig, I find myself writing more.

 You don’t have to write 2 articles per week if your time is very limited.
 But, try to write a high-quality article at least once a week.